 - Accessorize/Safety wear

 - Wear boots to prevent slipping and cold feet (avoid adjusting poor footwear once you are out).

 - Use mittens for yourself and your baby… even on baby’s feet for extra warmth.

 - Buy Specialized Gear: some baby/maternity stores carry specialized gear.
 It’s pricey, but there are lots of comfortable sweaters and coats available to buy.
 Here is one site that shows some specialized options.

 Here are some some sites for reference (complete with images):

 Of course, your baby’s safety is paramount!
-If you have any concerns about your baby’s safety while babywearing, please consult Health Canada’s recommendations, or book a consultation with me at Eastpoint Natural Health.
-I am a certified babywearing consultation, and offer by-donation consultations for parents learning to babywear safely.
+If you have any concerns about your baby’s safety while babywearing, please consult Health Canada’s recommendations.
+Also, you can book a consultation with me at Eastpoint Natural Health.
+I am a certified babywearing educator, and offer consultations for parents learning to babywear safely.